knative/docs/docs/install/knative-with-operators.md

 You can also install Knative Operators from source using `ko`.

 1. Install the [ko]((https://github.com/google/ko)) build tool.
+1. Clone the serving operator to `${GOROOT}/src/knative.dev/serving-operator`
-1. Install the operator in the root directory of the source using the following command:
+1. Install the operator from the root directory of the source using the following command:

 ```
 ko apply -f config/